PhysChoreo: Physics-Controllable Video Generation with Part-Aware Semantic Grounding: Experiments

 \subsection{Ablation Studies}

-\textbf{Model Design.} To evaluate the effectiveness of our modules, we conduct ablation experiments in Table~\ref{tab:ablation}.
+\textbf{Model Design.} To evaluate the effectiveness of our modules, we conduct ablation experiments in Table~\ref{tab:ablation}(iteration denotes the early stopping epoch).
 Our baseline is to directly predict physical properties through a transformer model.
 Based on this, we gradually incorporate cross-attention, soft assignment, and segmentation priors.
 In (a), the error is too large to accurately predict the physical properties.
-In (b) and (c), text features significantly improves performance.
+In (b) and (c), text features significantly improve performance.
 In (d), soft assignment that explicitly enhances the injection of text features, improves efficiency.
 Finally, the segmentation prior increases the training time for the added dimensions but gets the best performance.

-\textbf{Physics-Based Supervision.} We conduct ablation experiments on loss functions.
+\textbf{Physics-based Supervision.} We conduct ablation experiments on loss functions.
 In Table~\ref{tab:loss_ablation}, without text-part assignment supervision $\mathcal{L}_{\text{assign}}$, performance decreases slightly, but iterations increase markedly.
 Without $\mathcal{L}_{\text{smooth}}$, performance declines slightly for the high-frequency noise within the parts' attributes.
 Removing contrast supervision $\mathcal{L}_{\text{con}}$ achieves a similar error score, but material accuracy decreases.
 This is reasonable because smooth supervision improves the prediction of boundary points.

-\textbf{Video Generation.} To assess the effectiveness of video conditioning within PhysChoreo, we conduct several experiments on a pre-trained image-to-video model Wan2.2-5B~\cite{wan2025wan}.
-As shown in Fig.~\ref{fig:abvideo}, when directly generating videos, the results fail to maintain correct dynamics under complex instructions.
-If a trajectory video is added with noise as initialization, the trend of movement will generally remain correct, but still lacks detail quality.
-Finally, we use the trajectory video as the control condition and generate videos that match the effects in the trajectory.
+\textbf{Part-level Knowledge.} To assess the effectiveness of part-level knowledge within PhysChoreo, we conduct several experiments and add comparison videos with manually specified physics.
+These oracle global settings share the same simulator and video pipeline, but miss part-specific and temporally edited dynamics.
+As shown in Fig.~\ref{fig:abvideo}, when directly using global properties instead of part-level prediction, the results fail to maintain correct part-level dynamics.
+Finally, with part-level properties predicted by PhysChoreo, our results exhibit more distinct part-level responses.